Any camera with audio already captured every shot you took on stage. Splitsmith turns that audio

-Drop a folder of head-cam clips.
+Drop a folder of stage clips from any camera.
 The engine auto-matches them to stages by file timestamp.

 Step 02